nus-cs2103-AY2324S1/ip/docs/README.md

 * `unmark 2`

 ### Showing statistics of tasks : `stats`
-Displays statistics of the tasks in the task list
+Shows statistics of the tasks in the task list

 **Format:** `stats`